SagarDep/to-animator/README.md

 }
 ```

-5) See the demo for more details, please.
+5) See the demo for more details, and good luck.

 ## License
 ```